timshannon/tech.townsourced.com/content/post/anatomy-of-a-go-web-app.md

 and the [encoding/json package](https://golang.org/pkg/encoding/json") for any REST APIs.

 You will process cookies at this level and pass already extracted session identifies to your application layer.
-The http package and it's types and interfaces (requests, writers, cookies, etc.) should never leave this package.
+The http package and its types and interfaces (requests, writers, cookies, etc.) should never leave this package.
 Or to put it another way you shouldn't need to import http in *any* other packages except this one.
 Preventing the http package from leaking into other packages will help keep the responsibilities of http handling clearly defined *only* in the web package.